JoshuaKGoldberg/eslint-plugin-package-json/docs/rules/valid-package-def.md

 ## When Not To Use It

-NPM may complain, but it works perfectly with many package files that do not violate spec.
-Use this rule only to keep `package.json` files conforming to a strict ruleset.
+npm may complain, but it works perfectly with many package files that do not violate spec.
+If you don't mind those complaints then you can disable this rule.

 [pjv]: https://github.com/gorillamania/package.json-validator
 [npm-spec]: https://docs.npmjs.com/files/package.json